ColoredCarrot/mctest/README.md

 ### Ideas for the Future

+1. Support plugin dependencies declared in `plugin.yml`
-1. A server pool; a JVM process pool to parallelize test execution
+2. A server pool; a JVM process pool to parallelize test execution
-2. In the same vein, a server daemon running continuously across test runs to keep the server alive
+3. In the same vein, a server daemon running continuously across test runs to keep the server alive
-3. Integration with Testcontainers for testing plugins with DB connections
+4. Integration with Testcontainers for testing plugins with DB connections
-4. Dynamically discover the required Spigot version from the testee plugin.yml
+5. Dynamically discover the required Spigot version from the testee plugin.yml